Visteon Announces 2022 Financial Results and 2023 Outlook

-- $102 million net cash position at year end
+- $174 million net cash position at year-end

 Fourth Quarter Financial Results

-Gross margin in the fourth quarter was $99 million, and net income attributable to Visteon was $31 million.
-Adjusted EBITDA, a non-GAAP measure as defined below, was $92 million for the fourth quarter of 2021 or 11.7% of sales, a very strong performance despite the global semiconductor shortages.
-Adjusted EBITDA benefited from robust sales, favorable pricing, lower net engineering, and a one-time customer recovery.
+Gross margin in the fourth quarter was $114 million, and net income attributable to Visteon was $34 million.
+Adjusted EBITDA, a non-GAAP measure as defined below, was $103 million for the fourth quarter of 2022 or 9.7% of sales, representing a very strong performance despite global semiconductor shortages impacting production throughout the quarter.
+Adjusted EBITDA benefited from robust sales and the ongoing benefits of cost and commercial discipline.

 Full-Year Financial Results

-Gross margin in 2021 was $254 million, and net income attributable to Visteon was $41 million.
-Adjusted EBITDA was $228 million in 2021 or 8.2% of sales, driven by higher sales, favorable pricing, lower net engineering, partially offset by higher costs related to the global semiconductor shortages.
+Gross margin in 2022 was $368 million, and net income attributable to Visteon was $124 million.
+Adjusted EBITDA was $348 million in 2022 or 9.3% of sales, driven by higher sales while leveraging a lean cost base with modest increases in engineering and other fixed costs.
+Positive pricing mostly offset the incremental costs caused by the ongoing global semiconductor shortages and other supply chain challenges.

-Cash from operations for the twelve months ended December 31, 2021 was $58 million and capital expenditures were $70 million.
-Adjusted free cash flow, a non-GAAP financial measure as defined below, was $22 million for the full year.
-Adjusted free cash flow benefited from strong adjusted EBITDA and continued capital discipline, partially offset by an increase in inventory due to uneven customer production schedules.
+Cash provided by operations for the 12 months ending December 31, 2022 was $167 million and cash used for capital expenditures was $81 million.
+Adjusted free cash flow, a non-GAAP financial measure as defined below, was $101 million for the full year.
+Adjusted free cash flow benefited from strong adjusted EBITDA and continued capital expenditure discipline, partially offset by an increase in working capital due to an increase in inventory as a result of uneven customer production schedules caused by the semiconductor shortages.

 New Business Wins and Product Launch Highlights

-The company won $5.1 billion of new business in 2021.
-Visteon launched 17 new products in the fourth quarter, 43 in total for 2021, which continues to build the foundation for the company’s sustainable market out-performance.
+The company won $6 billion of new business in 2022, leveraging its strong, diversified product portfolio that addresses key industry trends.
+Visteon launched 13 new products in the fourth quarter, resulting in 45 new products in total for 2022, which continues to build the foundation for the company’s sustainable market out-performance.

-Visteon is a global technology company serving the mobility industry, dedicated to creating a more enjoyable, connected and safe driving experience.
-The company’s platforms leverage proven, scalable hardware and software solutions that enable the digital, electric, and autonomous evolution of our global automotive customers.
-Visteon products align with key industry trends and include digital instrument clusters, displays, Android-based infotainment systems, domain controllers, advanced driver assistance systems and battery management systems.
-The company is headquartered in Van Buren Township, Michigan, and has approximately 10,000 employees at more than 40 facilities in 18 countries.
-Visteon reported sales of approximately $2.8 billion and booked $5.1 billion of new business in 2021.
+Visteon is a technology leader in automotive electronics dedicated to creating a more enjoyable, connected and safe driving experience.
+Visteon's platforms leverage proven, scalable hardware and software solutions that enable the digital, electric and autonomous evolution of our global automotive customers.
+Visteon products align with key industry trends and include digital instrument clusters, displays, Android-based infotainment systems, domain controllers, advanced driver assistance systems (ADAS) and electrification systems.
 Learn more at https://investors.visteon.com/.

 Conference Call and Presentation